bent10/monorepo-starter/readme.md

 <!-- [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/bent10/monorepo-starter/Release?style=flat-square)](https://github.com/bent10/monorepo-starter/actions/workflows/release.yml) -->

-**Monorepo Starter** is a feature-rich template for creating monorepo projects using native NPM workspaces.
-It offers a set of powerful features to streamline your development workflow.
+A starter template for a monorepo using NPM workspaces.

 ## Features

+- **Quick start:** Efficient starting point for Web and Node.js projects
-- **Fast and Lightweight**: Utilizes native NPM workspaces for optimal performance without unnecessary bloat.
+- **Lightweight**: Only native NPM workspaces, for speed and simplicity
-- **Automated Releases**: Automatically triggers GitHub releases and NPM publishing for each package after a `git push`.
-- **Changelog Updates**: Automatically updates changelogs for each package after a `git push`.
-- **Dependency Management**: Effortlessly manage and update dependencies within the monorepo.
-- **Multilingual Support**: Develop packages with mixed languages within a single repository.
+- **Multilingual support**: Supports multiple programming languages in a single repository
-- **Modern Code**: Embrace the latest syntax and coding practices for increased productivity.
+- **Modern syntax:** Supports the latest language features
-- **Output Formats**: Provides UMD, CommonJS, and ESM output formats for JavaScript packages.
+- **Flexible output:** Output in any format
+- **Automatic updates:** Keeps your dependencies up to date.
+See [recipes](#recipes) for more info
+- **Automated releases:** Automatically handles GitHub releases, NPM publishing, and changelog updates.
+Check out [recipes](#recipes) for details
-- **Live Playground**: Get a live playground environment ready to experiment with your code.
+- **Live Playground**: Includes a live environment for testing code

-## Install
+## Installation

+To start a new project with this template, use one of the following methods:

+### Clone from GitHub

-To start a new project using Monorepo Starter, you can either **click the "Use this template"** button on GitHub or manually clone the repository.
-After cloning, navigate to the project directory and install the required dependencies using the following command:
+Click the "Use this template" button above or clone the repository.
+Then, install dependencies:

 ```bash
 npm i
 ```

+### Use `npx degit`

-Alternatively, you can use the `npx degit` command to clone the template into a new project directory and install the dependencies:
+Clone the template and install dependencies:

 ```bash
 npx degit "bent10/monorepo-starter" my-project